-Here’s how this may happen.
-You’re going on a trip from Los Angeles to New York City.
-You have two connections – one in Chicago, and the other in Baltimore.
-Your Los Angeles flight gets delayed due to fog.
-Your plane is filled with people who have a layover at O’Hare with you.
-Suddenly, that flight from O’Hare to BWI is delayed too.
+Here's how it might go down.
+You'll be flying from Los Angeles to New York City.
+One is in Chicago, while the other is in Baltimore.
+Fog causes your trip to Los Angeles to be delayed.
+Your jet is packed with passengers who are also on a layover at O'Hare.
+Suddenly, that flight from O'Hare to BWI has been rescheduled as well.

 The flight from O’Hare to BWI is supposed be a connection for 3 other flights, including an international flight.
 Now, those flights are delayed.
 It’s a huge domino effect, and it can make airline schedules incredibly complex and frustrating.

-Planes are rated to hold a certain amount of weight and, if they are to go above that weight, it could cause problems while they’re in the sky.
-So, if a plane is overbooked or there are other weight issues that need to be sorted out, it’s incredibly important for the plane staff to deal with that quickly before taking off.
+Planes are certified to carry a specific amount of weight, and exceeding that weight might result in complications while in the air.
+So, if a plane is overbooked or there are other weight concerns to be resolved, it's critical that the plane crew deal with them as soon as possible before taking off.

 This is why there are weight restrictions in regards to the luggage and carry-ons that you can bring with you on a plane.
 Those weight restrictions make it easier to balance the plane, and it prevents issues like delays or forcing people to take another flight for safety precautions.